open-telemetry/oteps/text/0042-separate-context-propagation.md

 ## Motivation

 Based on prior art, we know that fusing the observability system and the context propagation system together creates issues.
-Observability systems have special rules for propagating information, such as sampling, and may have different requirements from other systems which require non-local information to be sent downstream.
+Observability systems have special rules for propagating information, such as sampling.
+This can create difficulty for other systems, which may want to leverage the same context propagation mechanism, but have different rules and requirements regarding the data they are sending.
+The Baggage system within OpenTelemetry is one such example.

-* Separation of concerns
+This RFC addresses the following topics:

+**Separatation of concerns**
 *   Remove the Tracer dependency from context propagation mechanisms.
-  *   Separate distributed context into Baggage and Correlations
-* Extensibility
+*   Handle user data (Baggage) and observability data (Correlations) seprately.

+**Extensibility**
 *   Allow users to create new applications for context propagation.
-  *   For example: A/B testing, encrypted or authenticated data, and new, experimental forms of observability.
+For example: A/B testing, encrypted or authenticated data, and new, experimental forms of observability.

 ## Explanation